-Once you’ve done getting your dizzy on, you’ll want to pop across the river again to take in the Houses of Parliament, home to the English lawmakers and the bell known as Big Ben.
+After your London Eye ride, walk or boat ride (whichever you opt for!), you’ll want to pop across the river to take in the Houses of Parliament, home to the English lawmakers and the bell known as Big Ben.
 This is one attraction that is easy to see from the outside, but not many people know that you can also drop inside if you want to, and go on a guided tour.

-Tours aren’t quite “turn up and go in”, but with a bit of research (and by visiting this site) you should be able to visit the English home of power and authority without too much trouble.
+Tours aren’t quite “turn up and go in”, as they only run on certain days, but with a bit of research and forward planning (and by visiting this site), you should be able to visit the English home of power and authority without too much trouble.

 If it is too much trouble though, fear not.
 The building is very impressive from the outside, and you can sate your thirst for history quite easily by popping to Westminster Abbey, which happens to be just behind the Houses of Parliament.

 Westminster Abbey has played host to some of the most important historical events of the last thousand years in the UK, hosting 16 royal weddings, around 50 coronations and a host of memorial services, including that of Diana, Princess of Wales.

 It is also home to some of Britain’s most famous dead, including Charles Darwin, Isaac Newton, notable royals, and many more.
 Very much worth a visit, although it is a little pricey at £20 per adult at time of writing if you book in advance (it is free for holders of the London Pass).
 Full details on pricing and opening hours here.

 4. Buckingham Palace